Raainman/P2000-Domoticz-lua/README.md

 Then also fill in the telegram settings

+In the 'parameters to be set" section you can modify which P2000 messages should be selected.

 The lua file should be placed in the dzEvents/scripts directory on your Domoticz installation

 monitor your log file for any problems, the P2000 sensor should be filled with the latest P2000 message based on your filter settings.